ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 3. Enter the DockerID of the new service user and select `opgdockerhubusers` from the dropdown
 4. Click `Add`.

 This user will have Member permissions, which will be enough to pull images.
+No higher permission level should be set.

 ### 3. Add dockerhub credentials to CircleCI